 Yes.
 How much would you like to contribute?

 You can contribute using BPAY[®] (visit our website for more information) or by cheque.
-To contribute by cheque, you must complete the Lump sum voluntary member contribution by cheque form available at unisuper.com.au/forms.
+To contribute by cheque, you must complete the Lump sum voluntary member contribution by cheque form available online.

 SECTION 7 STARTING A BIS FLEXI PENSION